globusonline/globus-integration-examples/docs/wordpress.rst

 Your WordPress site must have SSL/TLS security enabled to use Globus Auth.
 In your Web browser, the address of your site should begin with ``https://``.
 You'll have this automatically if you're using a hosted WordPress site.
-If you're running your own server, you'll need to obtain a secure server certificate.
-We recommend `Let's Encrypt`_ as a source.
+If you're running your own server, you'll need to obtain and install a secure server certificate.
+We recommend `Let's Encrypt`_ because it's free and because it's easy to use with most popular Web servers.

 .. _`Download WordPress`: https://wordpress.org/download
 .. _`Setup a WordPress host`: https://wordpress.com/pricing/